CraftomeCJ/learningJournal/April2002/learningJournal20220429.md

 ==============================================================================
 ## Unplanned Work
 <!-- This is where you write down work that comes up.
 For example, need me to run a quick errand or my co-worker needs help.
 My goal should be to finish and record these activities as fast as possible so I can go back to my Outcome-Based Goals ==> the work you planned to get done. -->
-1. [] Daiso Shopping
-2. [] Meet wife for dinner @Chinatown Point
+1. [] Grocery shopping at [Ang Mo Kio] @8pm today

 ## Personal Notes

-**Day 25 (Thursday) and today's main focus:** <br />
+**Day 26 (Friday) and today's main focus:** <br />
-Today will be working on redoing state management with TSX from scratch and hopefully adding some creative spark on it to make to overall app look presentable.
+Today will be continue working on redoing React Native with TSX from scratch on a new folder, and hopefully adding some creative spark on it to make to overall app look presentable as a preparation for Recipe App final project.

 ## What I had learned today?
 <!-- Throughout the day things may pop-up in my head that I may want to personally get done.
 This section is focused about my personal growth and should be an essential part of my work journal. -->